Indians walk their way to 5-3 win over White Sox in opener

 White Sox: SS Tim Anderson was a late scratch when his wife went into labor.
 He is expected to rejoin the team Thursday when the White Sox return to Chicago.
 Rondon moved from second to short.

-Indians: Manager Terry Francona has no timetable for 2B Jason Kipnis, who is on the injured list with a strained calf.
+Indians: Francona has no timetable for Kipnis, who is on the injured list with a strained calf.
 Kipnis has made some progress and recently ran the bases. ...
 OF Bradley Zimmer recently strained a side muscle while recovering from shoulder surgery.
-Francona said the new injury “knocked him back about a week or 10 days.”
+Francona said the new injury “knocked him back about a week or 10 days.” ...
+Gonzalez, who signed a minor league contract March 19, will play in the season opener for Triple-A Columbus on Thursday.

 UP NEXT